Simplifying the Reinsch algorithm for the Baker-Campbell-Hausdorff series: Simplified algorithm: Low-order terms --- to

-The first row of the matrix $Z_n$ is (essentially) the information we want.
+The first row of the matrix $Z_N$ is (essentially) the information we want.
 Specifically, noting that the matrix $Z_N$ is strictly upper triangular, let us denote

 Here the $*$'s denote nonzero quantities that are not of specific interest for current purposes.

-Brute force computation, (see Appendix \ref{A:Maple} for appropriate {\sf Maple} code), yields as the first four terms:
+(The $[Z_N]_{m,m+n}$ are merely copies of the $z_n$, with $n\in(1,N-m)$, and with restricted subscripts $i\in(m,N)$ on the symbols $x_i$ and $y_i$.)
+Brute force computation, (see the Appendix for appropriate {\sf Maple} code), yields as the first four terms:

 Already at the stage $n=5$ the terms are relatively turgid to explicitly write down.
-(Full explicit formulae for $z_5$, $z_6$, $z_7$, and $z_8$ are presented below in Section \ref{A:medium-high}.)
-The corresponding $z_n(X,Y)$ multinomials are constructed by simply replacing $x_i\to X$ and $y_i \to Y$ \emph{while preserving the order of the letters}.
+(Full explicit formulae for $z_5$, $z_6$, $z_7$, and $z_8$ are presented in the supplementary material~\cite{supplementary}.)
+Next, the corresponding $z_n(X,Y)$ multinomials are constructed by simply replacing $x_i\to X$ and $y_i \to Y$ \emph{while preserving the order of the letters}.
 That is, for the first four terms,

-The original Reinsch algorithm~\cite{Reinsch} involved an extra set of $N$ sign symbols $\sigma_i \in \{+1,-1\}^{N}$, and an additional ``symbol conversion stage'', which the current algorithm avoids.
+In contrast, the original Reinsch algorithm~\cite{Reinsch} involved an extra set of $N$ formal symbols $\sigma_i$, and an additional ``symbol conversion stage'', which the current algorithm avoids.
+Specifically, Reinsch chose to use